Take a few hours and enjoy a peaceful time fly-fishing on the Grand Mesa.

 There are often plenty of bogs to slog through, so anglers in waders are well dressed for this trip.
 The trail is open to hiking, horseback riding and mountain biking and is closed to motorized traffic.
 Good foot gear is essential.

 The Lake of the Woods Trail flows in, out and around a lush forest with meadows of thick, tall grass and wildflowers, patches of low-growing Oregon grape, dense stands of Aspen, Douglas fir and Engelmann spruce.
-The trail bobs up, down, over and around small intermittent streams and across a twisting and rocky terrain that includes glimpses of the Craig Crest.
+The trail bobs up, down, over and around small intermittent streams and across a twisting and rocky terrain that includes glimpses of the Crag Crest.